Data in Public Relations – Telling a Numbers-Backed Story

 Sentiment Analysis

-By combining big data with social media listening and mentions, PR firms and professionals can gather valuable insights and information about their clients from both niche areas as well as industries as a whole.
-With social media listening and sentiment analysis, PR firms can address any negative publicity stories immediately before they snowball into something much worse.
+By combining big data with social media listening and mentions, PR firms can gather valuable insights about their clients (both from niche conversations and from whole industries).
+Social media listening and sentiment analysis lets PR firms address negative publicity before it snowballs into something much harder to contain.

 Trend History, or the Past Predicting the Future

-With specific big data tools and even free ones, such as Google Trends, PR pros can see what prompted a specific trend in the past and possibly even predict when it might occur in the future.
-Perhaps there’s a clearly visible seasonality factor involved?
-Because many reporting tools work with such massive data sets, anomolies can be addressed and averages clearly calculated over long periods of time.
-By finding discovering trends that apply directly to you or your client’s business, you can then develop messaging that discusses that trending topic directly, regardless of whether it’s negative or possive.
+With specific big data tools (and even free ones like Google Trends) PR pros can see what prompted a specific trend in the past and possibly predict when it might recur.
+There’s often a clear seasonality factor involved.
+Because reporting tools work with large data sets, anomalies can be spotted and averages calculated over long timeframes.
+By discovering trends that apply directly to a client’s business, you can develop messaging around that topic proactively, whether the news is good or bad.

 Developing Strategies for the Future